leobezerra/academia/docs/bio.md

 #### Teaching

-- **I helped expand and restructure multiple postgraduate taught and research programmes**, increasing their number of academics, students, and research topics.
+- **I helped expand and restructure multiple postgraduate taught and research programmes, increasing their number of academics, students, and research topics**.
 As a result, the University created a novel **Professional Doctorate in Information Technology** and was able to improve the internationalization of the **PhD programme in Computer Science**.
-Importantly, several public partners sponsored cohorts for the **Graduate Apprenticeship in Information Technology** programme (MSc), e.g. the **Brazilian Judicial Branch**.
+Importantly, several public partners sponsored cohorts for the **Graduate Apprenticeship in Information Technology MSc programme**, e.g. the **Brazilian Judicial Branch**.

 - **I helped expand and restructure multiple undergraduate programmes**, namely the **BSc (Hons) in Information Technology**, the **BSc (Hons) in Computer Science**, and the **BSc (Hons) in Software Engineering**.
 As a result, the programmes now have **a broader focus on problem-solving through computational thinking**, as well as **minors in data science and artificial intelligence**, among others.
 The relevance of these efforts is evidenced by **the programmes ranking among the best in the country** and **the creation of a BSc (Hons) in Artificial Intelligence**.